 Are you having a fashion sketching slump?
 Perhaps you’re still staring at your paints or a blank piece of paper.
+Maybe, the paints aren’t even out yet.

-This happens to me
+This happens to me only too often.

 Let’s go through some ideas to get you focused on your fashion illustration.